ericaezhou/econ_107/README.md

 # econ_107
-Lecture and Discussion materials for ECON 107: Machine Learning in Economics
+Discussion materials for ECON 107: Machine Learning in Economics